-What is the project about?
+What was the project about?

-The MEET- project aims to:
+The MEET- project aimed to:

 - Provide young activists with the tools and training they need to become more active in their democratic participation.